 The following summary describes certain material United States federal income and estate tax consequences of the ownership of Class A common stock by a non-U.S. holder (as defined below) as of the date hereof.
 This discussion does not address all aspects of United States federal income and estate taxes and does not deal with foreign, state and local tax consequences that may be relevant to such non-U.S. holders in light of their personal circumstances.
 Special rules may apply to certain non-U.S. holders, such as certain United States expatriates, "controlled foreign corporations," "passive foreign investment companies," "foreign personal holding companies" and corporations that accumulate earnings to avoid United States federal income tax, that are subject to special treatment under the Internal Revenue Code of 1986, as amended (the "Code").
-Such entities should consult their own tax advisors determine the United States federal, state, local and other tax consequences that may be relevant to them.
+Such entities should consult their own tax advisors to determine the United States federal, state, local and other tax consequences that may be relevant to them.
 Furthermore, the discussion below is based upon the provisions of the Code, and regulations, rulings and judicial decisions thereunder as of the date hereof, and such authorities may be repealed, revoked or modified, possibly retroactively, so as to result in United States federal income tax consequences different from those discussed below.
-Persons considering the purchase, ownership or disposition of Class A common stock should consult their own tax advisors concerning the United States federal income and estate tax consequences in light of their particular situations as well as any consequences arising under the laws of any extension in light of their particular situations as well as any consequences arising under the laws of any
+Persons considering the purchase, ownership or disposition of Class A common stock should consult their own tax advisors concerning the United States federal income and estate tax consequences in light of their particular situations as well as any consequences arising under the laws of any extent taxing suicidized.